gmc-code/PC-microbit-micropython/docs/sound/audio_sounds.rst

 Expressive sounds  **V2**
 --------------------------

-| The built-in expressive sounds can be called using ``audio.play(Sound.SOUNDNAME)`` where SOUNDNAME is replaced with the name of a sound.
+| The built-in expressive sounds can be called using ``audio.play(Sound.SOUNDNAME)`` where SOUNDNAME is replaced with the name of a sound in capital letters.
 | e.g. ``audio.play(Sound.GIGGLE)``

 The built in sounds are